paulmalherbe/Tartan/doc/GEN.rst

 ++++++++++++++++++++
 Use this routine to capture bank statements.
 This is to facilitate reconciling the bank accounts with the bank statements.
 This routine can also be used to capture receipts, payments and journal entries affecting the bank account e.g. all entries on the bank statement not yet entered into the bank account can be processed using this routine.

 As with most data capture routines you will first have to enter the `Batch Details`_.
-The following buttons will then be available:
+The following *Buttons* will then be available:

 + **Exit** - This exits out of the capture routine as per using the <Escape> key.
 + **Import Bank File** - This routine is used to import a bank statement file as described under `Control Accounts (GL)`_.